napatsawan/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: if input[i] more than input[i+1]. code is swap input[i+1] in front.

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: code is no swap.

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 27 times

 4. Why we need flag variable ?

-Answer:
+Answer: because flag need for check correct of swap.

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer: output is not correct and code will run faster.